NoahCSmith93/NoahCSmith93/README.md

 ### Hi there! 👋
-## My name is Noah Smith.
+#### My name is Noah Smith.
 I'm an up and coming software developer with the skills and confidence to succeed.
 I specialize in JavaScript, CSS, and HTML.
 I have a great passion for technology, and I have a strong history of IT and customer service in addition to software development.
 I have been using computers every since I was a young child and have always dreamed of using them to create something special.
 Now I'd like to use my skills as a software developer to do that for you!

-## You can reach me at my email address,
+#### You can reach me at [my email address](mailto:noahcsmith1993@gmail.com) if you'd like to contact me.
+My inbox is always open!

 <!--
 **NoahCSmith93/NoahCSmith93** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.